michodgs25/Sprint/test.md

 - HTML

   - [The W3C Markup Validation Service](https://validator.w3.org/)

+  * Goal - to achieve error free html.

-* A handful of errors found:
+* A handful of errors found via base.html(bulk of html code):

 the {{url_for('') }} jinja method used frequently throughout the project as this provided easy access to each page of the platform for the user calling each page from the app.py file.
 This was not changed as the benefits outweighed the negatives plus both my mentor course institute informed me that I can ignore those errors.